Can Fasted Cardio Make Your Workouts More Effective?

 What you eat after fasted cardio is critical

 If you’ve completed a fasted workout, what you eat next is important for your recovery.
-For a strength or resistance workout, think protein and carbohydrates to help rebuild muscle tissue.
+For a strength or resistance workout, protein and carbohydrates are key macronutrients to help rebuild muscle tissue.

 For anyone practising intermittent fasting, you should do your workout towards the end of your fast so you can eat a recovery meal shortly afterwards.

-If you decide to workout during your fasting period, be sure to keep the intensity low enough so you don’t feel faint or hungry.
+If you decide to workout during your fasting period, for example if you're practicing an OMAD diet, be sure to keep the intensity low enough so you don’t feel faint or hungry.
 Keep the workout short — around 30 minutes is appropriate during a fast.

 Ease into fasted cardio to see if it’s for you

 If you’re a fitness beginner, or you’ve never done fasted cardio before and you want to try it, start by eating something light before your workout.